BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 The algorithm is iterated a few times by treating the student as a teacher to relabel the unlabeled data and training a new student.

 Noisy Student Training seeks to improve on self-training and distillation in two ways.
 First, it makes the student larger than, or at least equal to, the teacher so the student can better learn from a larger dataset.
-Second, it adds noise to the student so the noised student is forced to learn harder from the pseudo labels.
+Second, it adds noise to the student, so that the noised student is forced to learn harder from the pseudo labels.
 To noise the student, it uses input noise such as RandAugment data augmentation, and model noise such as dropout and stochastic depth during training.

 ![Noisy Student Training](./noisy_student_training.png)

-### BERT-like prediction of MSA positions
-Self-supervised approach, simliar to BERT approach.

-Mask-out or mutate a position of alignment and let the network recover it.
-Incorporate an auxiliary loss for the quality of recovery.

-Similar to [MSA transformer](https://www.biorxiv.org/content/10.1101/2021.02.12.430858v1.full) by Facebook.

 ## FAPE loss and auxiliary losses

-Weighted average of multiple losses.
+The main structural loss function, used in the course of training of AlphaFold2, is called FAPE.
+However, the loss used for training is a weighted average of the main one and auxiliary losses:

 * $\mathcal{L}_{FAPE}$ is FAPE loss
-* $\mathcal{L}_{aux}$ is a loss from auxillary metrics in structure module
+* $\mathcal{L}_{aux}$ is a loss from auxiliary metrics in structure module
 * $\mathcal{L}_{dist}$ is loss from distogram prediction
 * $\mathcal{L}_{msa}$ is a loss from BERT-like masked MSA position prediction
 * $\mathcal{L}_{conf}$ is a loss from model confidence pLDDT prediction